mandyhee/BIOS-699-Analysis-of-Biostatistical-Investigations/README.md

 * Reduction rate were tested from 0.4 to 0.7, incremented by 0.05.
 * Each trial was simulated 10,000 times.
 * Parallel programming were used to fasten simulation process.

+All analyses were done in R 3.6.1, package used: `geeback`, `doParallel`.